syncfusion-content/blazor-docs/blazor/datagrid/editing.md

 You can disable the editing for a particular row by using the [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_OnActionBegin) event of the Grid based on `RequestType` as `BeginEdit`.

-In the following sample, the rows that have the value for the ShipCountry column as "RUSSIA" are prevented from editing.
+In the following sample, the rows that have the value for the ShipCountry column as "RUSSIA" are prevented from being edited by setting the **args.Cancel** as true.

 ```cshtml
 @using Syncfusion.Blazor.Grids